dotnetCarpenter/exo-2/README.md

 # IMPORTANT #

-Due to lack of time, only the regular () font weight has `tnum` support.
+Due to lack of time, only the regular (_exo-2-latin-400_ and _exo-2-latin-400italic_) font weight has `tnum` support.
 If you use this package (because Google Font are slow to update) and you need other font-weight, then create an issue and I will add it to this repo.

 ## Install